someengineering/fixinventory/docs/source/getting_started/access_permissions.rst

 Access Permissions
 ==================

-To use Cloudkeeper with all it's features - including cleanup - it requires wide permissions.
+To use resoto with all it's features - including cleanup - it requires wide permissions.
 It needs to collect all the resources, do tag validations and updates as well as deleting resources.
-To use Cloudkeeper in a read-only capacity you can limit access to your cloud provider accordingly.
+To use resoto in a read-only capacity you can limit access to your cloud provider accordingly.

 .. important::
-    | Cloudkeeper will **NOT** delete resources marked for deletion by default, even when having the neccessary permissions!
+    | resoto will **NOT** delete resources marked for deletion by default, even when having the neccessary permissions!
     | Read more about this here: :ref:`delete_warning`

-Cloudkeeper will **silently ignore** collecting specific resources if it does not have the required permissions.
+resoto will **silently ignore** collecting specific resources if it does not have the required permissions.

 AWS Permissions
 ***************

-To enable the full capabilities of Cloudkeeper it needs a PowerUser like role and then deny the ones we don't want it to have.
+To enable the full capabilities of resoto it needs a PowerUser like role and then deny the ones we don't want it to have.

 Discovery only
 ==============

-To use Cloudkeeper in a read-only capacity it needs the following IAM role permissions.
+To use resoto in a read-only capacity it needs the following IAM role permissions.

 .. code-block:: json
     :caption: Read Only permissions